drewaburden/GUIFramework/README.md

 IMPORTANT:
-This has only been tested on Firefox Aurora build 34.0a2.
-Chances are, if you aren't running Firefox Aurora 34.0a2, this framework will probably NOT work AT ALL on your browser, unless you are running a more recent version of Firefox or it is far in the future from when this was written (probably sometime around the latter half of 2015).
-This is because this framework uses Javascript features that are still in development (EMCAScript 6) and therefore only implemented by a very limited set of browsers and browser versions.
+This has only been tested on Firefox Aurora builds 34.0a2 and 35.0a2.
+Chances are, if you aren't running one of these browsers, this framework will probably NOT work AT ALL on your browser, unless you are running a more recent version of Firefox or it is far in the future from when this was written (probably sometime around the latter half of 2015).
+This is because this framework uses Javascript features that are still in development (EMCAScript 6) and therefore currently only implemented by a very limited set of browsers and browser versions.

 At the time of writing, you can see the compatibility of browsers and browser versions with EMCAScript 6 features here: http://kangax.github.io/compat-table/es6/